 Oakland Zoo sets up trail cameras along 2 transects across the city of Oakland.
 We share that data with UWIN as well as East Bay Regional Park District, Bay Area Puma Project,and local universities.
 We track and monitor wildlife across a range of very urban to rural which demonstrates how urbanization affects species biodiversity.
 Sharing animal presence and movement data with local managers and conservation organizations provides valuable information for maintaining biodiversity.
 Our data will be combined with the data from UWIN data from allover the country to gain a bigger picture of biodiversity all over the US as well as within our city.

 Oakland Zoo’s education department incorporates the trail cameras and data into many of its programs.
 School children, scouts, and overnight programs allow kids to see wildlife they may not normally see in an in urban environment due to the nocturnal nature of many urban animals.
 Learning about the biodiversity that is all around them inspires children to become conservationists themselves.

-• If you own an open space where a camera could reasonably be placed, email Margaret Rousser to discuss whether it is appropriate for this study.
+• If you own an open space where a camera could reasonably be placed, email Darren Minier to discuss whether it is appropriate for this study.

 • Plant pollinator gardens for bees and other pollinators.

 • Learn more about co-existing with California wildlife.

 • Join a Volunteer Day with Oakland Zoo to clean up the environment for our local wildlife.